Scaling the effect of the dipolar interactions on the ZFC/FC curves of random nanoparticle assemblies: Monte Carlo simulations

 The $M_{S}$ values were chosen so that they represent realistic physical values, and the equivalent $c_{0}$ cases cover a wide range of $E_{A}$ \textit{vs.} $E_{D}$, so that $c_{0}$ varies between the $E_{A}$-dominating case ($c_{0}=4$), to the $E_{D}$-dominating one ($c_{0}=1/4$), covering as well intermediate cases.
 In Fig. \ref{normaliza_h,c0}, we show some ZFC curves for specific field and concentration conditions in order to illustrate the equivalent role of $c_{0}$ as a scaling parameter for the sample concentration analogous to the $H_{A}$ value for the magnetic field.

-Fig. \ref{normaliza_h,c0}(a) displays some ZFC curves for the non-interacting case under the same absolute field $H=100~Oe$.
-In this case, the curves differ from each other and also the maximum of the curves; however, if using the same reduced field $H/H_{A}=0.18$ we see in Fig. \ref{normaliza_h,c0}(b) that all curves overlap and result therefore in the same $T_{B}$ value, as expected.
-Analogously, for interacting conditions and under the same $H/H_{A}=0.18$ value, the ZFC curves separate if using the same $c=0.10$ value and so stand for different $T_{B}$ values; however, if using the same $c/c_{0}=0.1$ value the curves overlap and $T_{B}$ is the same.
-We have therefore proven the suitability of $c_{0}$ as a scaling factor for the dipolar interaction analogous to $H_{A}$ for the magnetic field.
+Figure \ref{normaliza_h,c0}(a) displays some ZFC curves for the non-interacting case under the same absolute field $H=100~Oe$.
+In this case, the curves differ in form and have different maxima; however, if using the same reduced field $H/H_{A}=0.18$ we see in Fig. \ref{normaliza_h,c0}(b) that all curves overlap and result therefore in the same $T_{B}$ value, as expected.
+However, for interacting conditions and under the same $H/H_{A}=0.18$ value, the ZFC curves separate if using the same $c=0.10$ value and exhibit different $T_{B}$ values; however, if using the same $c/c_{0}=0.1$ value the curves overlap and $T_{B}$ is constant.
+This demonstrates the suitability of $c_{0}$ as a scaling factor for the dipolar interaction analogous to $H_{A}$ for the magnetic field.

 To illustrate the inner scale of energies as the origin of this scaling behavior, we show in Fig. \ref{comparando_c0} the total energies corresponding to the curves displayed in Fig. \ref{normaliza_h,c0}, recorded during the ZFC processes while heating the system up.